jamisonvalentine/Course/HW/HW-V.md

   nameserver 8.8.4.4
   ```

 3) Add the following required components to your project by editing the `postcustomize()` function inside lib/provider/vf.js.
-You will want to take advantage of the `sshExe` command wrapper to send commands to the VM.
+You will want to take advantage of the `sshExec` command wrapper to send commands to the VM.

 * Install nodejs and git
 * Clone https://github.com/CSC-DevOps/App